 Adaptable Shower Heads – Flexible shower heads are superb for seniors and especially ones who use a shower seat.
 These can be mounted close to the shower chair and some also include an on/off switch right on the handle!

 Shower Chairs and Tub Transfer Benches – For safety’s sake we always recommend the use of transfer benches and shower chairs.
+These assistive devices are a definite “must” for those with mobility issues.
 There are many varieties to choose from these days.

-Bathtub Lifts – If getting in and out of your bathtub is becoming a problem for you or a senior loved one and you don’t want to invest in a walk in tub then a bathtub lift may be the solution for you.
+Bathtub Lift – If getting in and out of your bath tub is becoming a difficult task for you or a senior loved one and you don’t want to invest in a walk in tub then a bath lift may be the solution for you.
 This portable product is a very easy home improvement that can make it simpler for you to get into and out of a tub safely.

 Dispensers For Soap, Shampoo and Conditioner – An item that I have recently added to my shower stall is a wall dispenser.
-You can purchase ones that come with either 1, 2, 3 or 4 dispensers and of course – you can fill them with whatever you use.
+You can purchase ones that come with either 1, 2, 3 or 4 dispensers and of course – you can fill them with liquid soap, shampoo, conditioner, or whatever you use.

 Using this can help to prevent dropping the soap or having to handle a bottle of shampoo, etc.